autumoswitzerland/autumo-beetroot/doc/migration.md

 ## Release 3.2.0

 - Update JAR libraries
 - **Upgrade to Java 17**.
 Due to certain CVE vulnerabilities, we can no longer support some libraries compatible with lower Java versions.
-Therefore, Java 17 is now mandatory for autumo BeetRoot.
+Therefore, Java 17 is now mandatory for autumo beetRoot.
+- Check [Running](running.md) for compatible web containers (Tomcat, Jetty, WebLogic, etc.)

 ## Release 3.1.5